Private Arthur Bonser

 HOSPITALISATION AUGUST 1917

-It was some of the battalion's more "routine" tasks that proved its most trying experiences.
 The start of August found the 41st holding ground captured by two of its sister battalions in a feint attack on 31 July.
 Enduring continual rain, flooded trenches and heavy shelling many of the battalion's platoons dwindled from 35 men to less than ten.
-Arthur was hospitalised on 30th August and rejoined his unit on 30th September with the notation “wounds”.

 HOSPITALISATION 1917- 1918 INFLUENZA/BRONCHITIS

-Sadly, Arthur spent the rest of 1917 & January 1918 in hospitals in France, mostly with influenza/ bronchitis.
+Sadly, Arthur returned to hospital and spent the rest of 1917 & January 1918 mostly with influenza/ bronchitis.
 This was a dangerous disease to have in an area with a lot of people who would continue to spread the infection.
 Many people died with this disease which could cause trouble breathing or shortness of breath, chest pain or pressure, seizures and/or severe weakness or muscle pain.
 There was no effective medical treatment for influenza or bronchitis.
 The Army Nurse Corps was critical for soldier’s care.
 Symptom management by skilled supportive nursing care was the best predictor of positive patient outcomes and decreases in mortality rates.
 This care consisted of duties such as administering medications, monitoring vital signs, fever control, providing hydration, rest, dressing changes, open-air therapy, bed baths, clean bedding, feeding, back and chest rubs with camphorated sweet oil, and cleaning the ward.

 GERMAN SPRING OFFENSIVE MARCH 1918

-WOUNDED IN ACTION
+WOUNDED IN ACTION MARCH 1918

-Arthur returned to the hospital on 16th May drunk, and forfeited 2 day’s pay.
 He was given furlough on 20th May to 3rd June and reported to command post at Sutton Veney.
 He was classified B1, which meant he was able to march 5 miles, see to shoot with glasses, and hear well.
 Here he would convalesce but continue with drilling & training as the technology and techniques were rapidly changing and soldiers had to be up to date when they were ready to rejoin their units.
 On 26th June he was transferred to Longbridge Deverill, which is a village and civil parish about 2.5 miles (4.0 km) south of Warminster in Wiltshire, England.
 From mid-1917, those ill or injured that were deemed fit enough to resume active service were then sent from the Command Depots to the Overseas Training Brigade to harden them up for life back in the trenches.

 THE HUNDED DAY OFFENSIVE

-On 10th July 1918 he proceeded to France and rejoined his unit on 14th July 1918.
 The Allies launched their own offensive on 8 August 1918, and the 41st played an active role both in the initial attack and the long advance that followed throughout August and into September.
 The Hundred Days Offensive was a series of Allied attacks between 8 August and 11 November 1918 that ultimately led to the end of World War I. It began with the Battle of Amiens, where British, French, and Canadian forces launched a surprise assault that shattered German defences.

 Following this success, the Allies continued their rapid advance, forcing German troops to retreat from their positions along the Hindenburg Line.
 The offensive saw coordinated attacks across the Western Front, with British, French, American, and Belgian forces pushing the Germans back.

-THE BATTLE OF ST QUENTIN CANAL
+THE BATTLE OF ST QUENTIN CANAL SEPTEMBER AND OCTOBER 1918

 The 41st participated in its last major action of the war between 29 September and 2 October 1918 as part of the Australian-American operation that breached the formidable defences of the Hindenburg Line along the St Quentin Canal.
 The Battle of St Quentin Canal (September 29 – October 10, 1918) was a pivotal engagement during World War I, forming part of the Hundred Days Offensive.
 It was fought along the Hindenburg Line, a heavily fortified German defensive position, with the goal of breaking through one of its strongest sections.